 I would definitely say for me it was convenient.
 I don't feel people should just make a choice based off of conveniency, but it was convenient to get to for still trying to work and still trying to have some normalcy to life.

 I knew other people who would go downtown Chicago from the suburbs, but you're talking maybe a two-hour drive there, two-hour drive back with traffic, depending on the time of day.
-It was on my way to work, it was on my way home from work.
-I could schedule things easier with my lifestyle, so that part I d.
+It was on my way home from work.
+I could schedule things easier with my lifestyle.

 I actually felt the caliber of doctors was amazing, the people that I had.
 I don't know if I just lucked out with the team that I got, but once I had that team I really felt they were a dream team.
 They just all gave me such great advice.
 They even advocated for me.

 I ended up taking a medical leave at one point in time because my oncologist asked me tough questions and I needed it.

 Oncologist: No, no, no, no. I'm not talking about caring.
 Who is your advocate at work?

 Tina: I don't have one.